IIITLucknowSWEngg/CSITTeam013/Assignment1/SRS.md

 ### 5.6 Reliability Requirements:

-- **Fault Tolerance:**
-  The system should have mechanisms to recover from hardware or software failures without impacting user experience.
-  - **Use Case:** While a user is streaming a show, one server experiences an issue.
-The system automatically switches the user’s session to a backup server, allowing the stream to continue without interruption.

 - **High Availability:**
   Ensure 99.99% uptime, with redundant servers and automatic failover.
   - **Use Case:** Even during scheduled maintenance, the platform remains accessible due to server redundancy, ensuring that users don’t experience downtime.